Discover the Many Health Benefits of Saunas

 - Temporary Relief for Arthritic Pain

-- Increases Resistance to Illness
+- Increases Resistance to Illness and colds

 - Burns up to 300 Calories During Sauna Sessions

-- Helps Maintain Clear, Healthy Skin
+- Cleanses and Maintains Clear, Healthy Skin

-- Sweats Out Toxins and Impurities from the Body
+- Sweats Out Toxins and Impurities from the Body & Blood

-- Relieves Allergy and Sinus Congestion
+- Relieves Respiratory Allergies and Sinus Congestion

 - Reduces Pain from Sunburn

-- Helps Kidney Functions
+- Helps to Improve Kidney Functions

-The study began in 1984 and had an average 20 years of follow-up.
+The study began in 1984 and had on average 20 years of follow-up.
 During that time, there were 204 diagnoses of dementia and 123 diagnoses of Alzheimer's disease.
 After adjusting for age, alcohol consumption, body mass index, systolic blood pressure, smoking status, type-2 diabetes, previous myocardial infarction, resting heart rate, and LDL cholesterol levels, the researchers found that the men who used a sauna four to seven times per week were 66% less likely to be diagnosed with dementia and 65% less likely to be diagnosed with Alzheimer's than those who used a sauna once a week.

 To request a free quote, or to learn more about how saunas can improve your health and happiness, inquire today!